The Specific Type of Infection Vitamin D can Prevent.

 Stacey’s summary:

-• Observational studies have linked low vitamin D levels to higher risk of autoimmune disorders, depression, and anxiety.
+- Observational studies have linked low vitamin D levels to higher risk of sadness and irritability.

 Curious to learn about misconceptions behind other popular immune-boosting supplements?
 Check out Stacey’s low-down on vitamin C, zinc, and elderberry here!